Correlation Between DIA and HC

 Pair Trading with DIA and HC

 The main advantage of trading using opposite DIA and HC positions is that it hedges away some unsystematic risk.
 Because of two separate transactions, even if DIA position performs unexpectedly, HC can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in HC will offset losses from the drop in HC's long position.The idea behind DIA and HC pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.Check out your portfolio center.Note that this page's information should be used as a complementary analysis to find the right mix of equity instruments to add to your existing portfolios or create a brand new portfolio.
-You can also try the Portfolio Center module to all portfolio management and optimization tools to improve performance of your portfolios.
+You can also try the Portfolio Holdings module to check your current holdings and cash postion to detemine if your portfolio needs rebalancing.

 Other Complementary Tools